 This item makes an efficiency change to the Authority's obligations in relation to notifying the outcomes of an inquiry.
 The changes mean that how and who the Authority is to notify of an outcome of an inquiry is less prescriptive.
-The Authority must only notify the applicant, appropriate government agencies and people who have made submissions.
+The Authority must notify the applicant, appropriate government agencies, people who have made submissions, as well as the public in the form the Authority considers most appropriate.

 This item inserts a new Division 1A into Part 3 of the Act.
 The new division makes provision for the Authority, rather than the Council, to deal with less significant applications for draft standards and variations to standards, those decisions made under these provisions to be taken as if they were made by the Council.
-Matters can only be dealt with under these provisions where Council has approved a general approach to be taken in such matters and any member of the Council may indicate its disagreement with the Authority's decision within 28 days of being notified.
+Matters can only be dealt with under these provisions where Council has approved a general approach to be taken in such matters and the Authority has not received any substantive objections to the proposed standards from submissions.

+Any member of the Council may indicate its disagreement with the Authority's decision within 28 days of being notified.
 In the case of disagreement with the Authority's decision, the agreed Out-of-Session procedures of the Council will apply to the Authority's decision as if it had been a recommendation to the Council in the first instance.